Haji Shariatullah: Teachings

-Shariatullah's Faraizi movement focused on reforming the priorities of Bengali Muslims based on the Hanafi school of Islamic jurisprudence.
+Shariatullah's Faraizi movement focused on reforming the es of Bengali Muslims based on the Hanafi school of Islamic jurisprudence.
 It called for Muslims to recognise and partake in their compulsory duties (fard); one example being the five daily prayers.
 He instructed his followers to assimilate every religious duty required by the Quran and Sunnah.
-He called for observance of the five pillars, the complete acceptance and observance of tawhid and prohibited all digressions from the original doctrines of Islam such as shirk (polytheism) and bidʻah (innovation).
+He called for observance of the five pillars, the complete acceptance and observance of tauheed and prohibited all digressions from the original doctrines of Islam such as shirk (polytheism) and bidʻah (innovation).